Vitor0534/MangaSticker/Manga_Sticker_V1_1/README.txt

 -XY lines;

--toTop and toDown are in the toolbox (Blue toolbox)
+-toTop and toDown are in the toolbox (Blue toolbox), by clicking on the select element button